 We Heart It works in a very simple way.
 It’s a clean little photo-sharing service with a youthful appeal, though we don’t know why the layout has to be themed all baby pink.
 Guess that’s what happens when giving a thumbs up to a photo means marking it with a ‘Heart.’
 At any rate, you couldn’t go wrong by signing up for membership if browsing through piles of pictures is your sort of gig.

 Well, you have Pinterest, then we gave you Gentlemint for men.
 Couldn’t miss out on the young crowd, could we?
 The heavy presence of Justin Bieber images and GIFs should be enough to tell the age group We Heart It attracts.
-So gear up for an experience which will take you through the photo albums of anyone you choose to follow here.
+So gear up for an experience that will take you through the photo albums of anyone you choose to follow here.

 When that lust for traveling to strange places stings you, who are you going to ask for advice?
 Try fellow wanderers through Wanderfly, you social destination for planning trips.
 Be warned, you’re likely to be bitten by the travel bug, repeatedly, as you surf through this website and check out other users’ adventures.
 Once you sign into the service, it asks you to complete the ‘I’m interested in’ section by typing in relevant words or tags such as art, beach, essential, budget, off the beaten path, culture and more.